dhuharohim/wedding/README.md

-  # Wedding Invitation Website
+# Wedding Invitation - Dhuha & Nisa

-  This is a code bundle for Wedding Invitation Website.
+This is a code bundle for Wedding Invitation - Dhuha & Nisa.
 The original project is available at https://www.figma.com/design/M9wyAhpWIr624XladMYvhz/Wedding-Invitation-Website.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.